 As the name suggests, baby bok choy are young bok choy plants.
 They’re smaller in size, so you can eat them whole or cut into pieces.
 Before cooking baby bok choy, rinse it under running water to remove dirt and debris.
 You should also remove any wilted or discolored leaves.
 Next, dry it with a paper towel.

 You can cook baby bok choy whole, cut it in half lengthwise, separate the stalks, or slice the entire head into strips or chunks.
 It can also be sautéed, steamed, or roasted and added to stir-fry or soup.

 Before cooking large bok choy, rinse it under running water.
 Remove any dirt, along with any wilted leaves.
 Due to the size of large bok choy, you may need to gently separate the stalks to properly remove debris.
 Shake the bok choy over a sink to remove extra moisture, and dry it with a clean towel.

 Cut the root end of the bok choy, about 1 or 1 1/2 inches from the bottom, depending on its size.
 You can discard this portion.
-From there, cut the leaves and slice them into strips, which can be used like any other leafy green vegetables.
+From there, cut the leaves with your favorite chef’s knife and slice them into strips, which can be used like any other leafy green vegetables.
 Cut the stalks into chunks, which can be sautéed, steamed, or roasted.